About Cyber Security Canada

 Over the past four decades, Earl has been involved in almost every aspect of practical IT design and implementation – including programming, database and web site design, business system implementation, building specialized hardware, software and networks for graphics processing, business analytics and information security.

-As an entrepreneur, he is accomplished at building lean teams, focusing on goals, surpassing expectations and meeting deadlines.
+As an entrepreneur, he is accomplished at building teams, focusing on goals, surpassing expectations and meeting deadlines.
 Eight years designing, building and implementing large-scale pharmaceutical direct marketing programs for chronic disease therapies have given him a unique perspective on delivering high ROI in an extremely competitive environment while working within stringent PIPEDA, Health Canada and PAAB guidelines.

 M.C.S.E.+I, F5 Systems Engineer, CITRIX C.C.A., RSA Certified Engineer, RSA Data Loss Prevention